Get up to 4 quotes by filling in only 1 quick form

 As mentioned earlier, the cost of PV panels is the main determining factor which can drag up the price.
 The bigger the size, the more expensive it will be and provide more energy.
 It’s important to note that size generally refers to the power, measured in kW.
 Solar panel costs in the UK can be £1,000 to £2,000 per kilowatt added.

 How much is a solar panel?
 About £1 to £1.50 per watt for monocrystalline panels.
 Polycrystalline and thin film can be cheaper on average but they also sport less efficiency.
-Ultimately, PV panels cost more for monocrystalline but they generate more electricity from each hour of sunlight.
+Ultimately, PV panels cost more for monocrystalline but they generate more electricity from each hour of sunlight, but cheap solar panels can also be an option for low-energy purposes.

 Solar panel materials | |